Statistical signatures of interstellar turbulence in dust polarization maps

-\paragraph{Numerical model.---} This new higher-resolution model solves the equations of ideal magnetohydrodynamics (MHD), augmented by terms describing external forcing and a generalized volumetric energy source, see Eqs.
-(1a)--(1d) in \cite{kritsuk..17}.
+\paragraph{Numerical model.---} This new higher-resolution model solves the equations of ideal magnetohydrodynamics (MHD), augmented by terms describing external forcing and a generalized volumetric energy source; see Eqs.
+(1a)--(1d) in Ref.~\cite{kritsuk..17}.
 We use the same prescription for cooling and heating processes, and the same domain size of $L=200$~pc.
 The mean H{\sc i} number density, $n_0=1$~cm$^{-3}$, corresponds to a mean column density $N_{\rm H}\approx6\times10^{20}$~cm$^{-2}$.
-This is close to to the mean column density in the largest of the six nested regions studied by the {\em Planck} collaboration in~\cite{pr3.20}, which covers 71\% of the sky.
+This is close to the mean column density in the largest of the six nested regions studied by the {\em Planck} collaboration in Ref.~\cite{pr3.20}, which covers 71\% of the sky.
 The mean magnetic field strength is $b_0=5\;\mu$G and the target rms velocity is $u_{\rm 0,rms}=20$~km/s, resulting in the nominal Alfv\'en Mach number ${\cal M}_{A,0}\equiv u_{\rm 0,rms}/(b_0/\sqrt{4\pi\rho_0})\approx2.1$ and dynamical (large-eddy turnover) time $\tau_{\rm d}\equiv L/(2u_{\rm 0,rms})\approx5$~Myr.
-To induce and support turbulence, we used purely solenoidal \cite{kritsuk...10} large-scale Ornstein-Uhlenbeck forcing with correlation time $t_{\rm corr}=2$~Myr (cf. $t_{\rm corr}=\infty$ in \cite{kritsuk..18}).
+To induce and support turbulence, we used purely solenoidal \cite{kritsuk...10} large-scale Ornstein-Uhlenbeck forcing with correlation time $t_{\rm corr}=2$~Myr (cf. $t_{\rm corr}=\infty$ in Ref.~\cite{kritsuk..18}).
 The model was evolved for a total of 60~Myr, and turbulence can be deemed fully developed after the first $3\tau_{\rm d}=15$~Myr.
-The resulting data set includes 35 full flow snapshots collected at $t\geq3\tau_{\rm d}$, which were used for statistical averages in the stationary state.
-Finally, the nominal grid resolution in this model is $2112^3$, corresponding to the linear grid spacing of $\Delta x\sim0.095$~pc \footnote{Note the new simulation employs methods with piecewise-linear (PLM, \cite{mignone14}) reconstruction, while previous lower resolution models used piecewise-parabolic reconstruction (PPML, \cite{ustyugov...09}).}.
+The resulting dataset includes 35 full flow snapshots collected at $t\geq3\tau_{\rm d}$, which were used for statistical averages in the stationary state.
+Finally, the nominal grid resolution in this model is $2112^3$, corresponding to the linear grid spacing of $\Delta x\sim0.095$~pc \footnote{Note the new simulation employs methods with piecewise-linear (PLM, \cite{mignone14}) reconstruction, while previous lower resolution models used piecewise-parabolic reconstruction (PPML, \cite{ustyugov...09}).
+Both codes used the HLLD Riemann solver.}.
 The simulation does not include explicit viscosity and magnetic diffusivity.
-We expect numerical dissipation to affect small scales $\lesssim 30\Delta x$ \cite{sytine....00}.
-Therefore we conservatively presume the inertial range would be within $\ell{\rm (pc)}\in[6.3,63]$ or, equivalently, in a range of wave numbers $\log_{10}(k/k_{\rm min})\in[0.5,1.5]$.
+We expect numerical dissipation to {\em directly} affect scales below $\sim32\Delta x$ \cite{sytine....00}.